samthiriot/knime-shapefiles-as-WKT/README.md

 ## Install it

-Currently the only way to install this collection of nodes is to download it as a zip file and add it to your current KNIME installation.
-Later it would be available as part of the KNIME community nodes.
+## From update site

+In KNIME, add as an external repository: https://knime.res-ear.ch .

 ### Zip installation

+Alternatively, you can install this collection of nodes is to download it as a zip file and add it to your current KNIME installation.

 Download the last release from this site, then follow the [KNIME instructions to install a plugin](https://www.knime.com/downloads/update).